 – Veganpet Dog Food: soya meal as protein source*

 *Since this post was published, Veganpet dog food has been linked to an outbreak of megaoesophagus.
-Again, I would strongly recommend clients feed a diet formulated by an Veterinary Nutritionist, as mentioned above.
+Read more here.
+Again, I would strongly recommend clients feed a diet formulated by an Veterinary Nutritionist, or one of the researched and feeding trialled options as mentioned above.